On a fractional queueing model with catastrophes: Estimation of parameters

 \section{Estimation of parameters}

 In this section we discuss about the estimation of parameters for the model.
 In order to do it we start with some remarks about the waiting times for the fractional $M/M/1$ queue with catastrophes.
-Let $S_k$ be the waiting time until something happens in the classical queue, then $P(S_k>t) = exp[-(\lambda+\mu+\xi)t].$ On the other hand, if $S^\alpha_k$ denotes the waiting time until something happens in the fractional queue we have that, thanks to the subordination relationship \eqref{resub}, it holds
+Let $S_k$ be the waiting time until something happens in a classical queue, provided the queue is not empty.
+Then, $S_k$ follows an exponential distribution with parameter $\lambda + \mu + \xi$.
+On the other hand, let $S^\alpha_k$ be the waiting time until something happens in a fractional queue when the queue is not empty.
+Then, thanks to the subordination relationship \eqref{resub}, we have that it holds

 By applying the Laplace transform, we get